Logging

 Entries

-Logs will display information about: the time they occurred; the dimension and chunk they occurred in; and the printed message or error itself.
+Each entry will record the time it occurred; the dimension and chunk it occurred in; and the printed message or error itself.

 The most recent log entry will appear at the bottom of the table.
 While a log group is still active, the entries can be refreshed by clicking the word 'refresh' below the table.